-Ovarian torsion is accounting for more than 3% of gynecological emergencies.
-Ovarian torsion can be simply defined as twisting of the ovary on its ligamentous support, often resulting in impedance of its blood supply.
-It can also lead to ovarian necrosis, infection and peritonitis.
-Incidence of ovarian torsion among all ages of women is 5.9 per 1,00,000 women.
+Ovarian torsion is accounting for more than 3% of gynecological emergencies with an Incidence, among all ages of women, of 5.9 per 1,00,000 women.
+This affection can be simply defined as twisting of the ovary on its ligamentous support, often resulting in impedance of its blood supply, which can lead to ovarian necrosis, infection and peritonitis.
 Ovarian torsion is mostly associated with presence of benign masses in the ovary, as malignant tumors are less frequent and less prone to undergo ovarian torsion.
-Ovarian torsion need to be diagnosed as early as possible to preserve the function of ovaries and fallopian tubes and to prevent necrosis.
-Some of the surgical procedures available to untwist the ovary are laparoscopy, laparotomy.
+This is why this complication needs to be diagnosed as early as possible to preserve the function of ovaries and fallopian tubes and to prevent necrosis.
+Some of the surgical procedures available to untwist the ovary are laparoscopy and laparotomy.
 If there is prolonged loss of blood flow to the ovary and surrounding tissue then the procedures like oophorectomy and salpingo-oophorectomy are suggested.
-Some of the medications that can be given for the recovery of patient after surgery are analgesics or opioid analgesics, antibiotics, antifibrinolytics etc.,
+Some of the medications that can be given for the recovery of patient after surgery are analgesics or opioid analgesics, antibiotics, antifibrinolytics. etc.,